euphelity/Adrishta-Hackathon-Template/README.md

 ### Solution Description

-Explain your solution to the problem in detail here.

   A voter can simply sign up to make a new account and then Login to vote.They can only vote if they are a student of SMIT belonging to 1st, 2nd or 3rd year.
   The person can make their account only using their official E-mail ids given by the collage and entering a valid registration number.
   A non- SMITian can only access the results of the election, restricting them from voting, thus eliminating outside interferance.